gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The terms and concepts described in CoAP {{RFC7252}} and group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}.
 Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 * The terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} and through Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.
+These especially include:

-These include the concept of Group Manager, as the entity responsible for a set of groups where communications are secured with Group OSCORE.
+    - Group Manager, as the entity responsible for a set of groups where communications are secured with Group OSCORE.
 In this document, the Group Manager acts as Resource Server.

+    - Authentication credential, as the set of information associated to an entity, including that entity's public key and parameters associated to the public key.
+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 Additionally, this document makes use of the following terminology.